-The Board of Directors of the Company (the "Board") has the overall responsibility for the Group's ESG strategy and reporting, which include determine and evaluate the ESG related issues (including risks to the Group's business), oversee and ensure the suitable and effective ESG risk management and internal control systems are in place.
+The Board has the overall responsibility for the Group's ESG strategy and reporting, which include to determine and evaluate the ESG related issues (including risks to the Group's business), oversee and ensure the suitable and effective ESG risk management and internal control systems are in place.
 The Board is also responsible for ensuring every strategic plan and vision, as well as operational guidelines for ESG matters are operating smoothly.
-The Board has formed an ESG working group to assist and advise the Board on the development and implementation of ESG strategies, policies and practices of the Group, assist the Board in reviewing ESG performance and targets and exploring ESG related opportunities.
-The audit committee, assisted by the internal audit function, supports the Board to assess and manage ESG related risks.
-The assessment of ESG related risks, which included but not limited to environment, human resources, health and safety and compliance, and these risks have been embedded into the risk management processes which include risk identification, risk assessment, risk treatment, monitoring and review processes.
-The result of the overall ESG performance and ESG-related risk assessment will be reported to the Board on an annual basis for review in order to ensure that the Group's ESG strategy and goals are achieved.
-The Board will listen and refer to ESG working group's opinion and report on review and evaluating the implementation of policies, so that the Board is up-to-date regarding the performance and the risk and opportunities of ESG of the Group.
+The Board has formed an ESG working group to assist and advise the Board on the development and implementation of ESG strategies, policies and practices and priorities of the Group, assist the Board in reviewing ESG performance and targets and exploring ESG related opportunities.
+It has the responsibility for collecting data from different departments and business operations and analysing (including but not limited to comparing with historical data) and verifying ESG data after collected, ensuring compliance with ESG-related laws and regulations, and preparing ESG reports.
+Our ESG working group comprises of the chief executive and the heads of operation and hotel business to ensure the diverse backgrounds and expertise in ESG management.
+The Group will review the composition of the working group on a regular basis.
+The Board will have meeting with the ESG working group at least once per year and receive briefings on any updated ESG issues, including the progress of ESG related goals and targets, on a regular basis in order to ensure that the Group's ESG strategies, goals and targets are achieved.
+By reviewing and evaluating the implementation of policies, the Board is up-to-date regarding the performance and the risk and opportunities of ESG of the Group.